Galamrani/TicTacToe/README.md

 The project consists of the following classes:

-- `AiAlgorithm`: This class implements the AI algorithm for making the best move in the game.
+- `AiAlgorithm`: This class implements the unbeatable computer opponent algorithm for making the best move in the game.
 It uses the minimax algorithm with alpha-beta pruning to determine the optimal move.

 - `GameLogic`: This class handles the game logic, including managing the game grid, current player, turns, and checking for a win or draw.